hasukmistry/magic-maker/README.md

 ## License

-Wp Dev is free software released under the GNU General Public License version 2 or any later version.
+Magic Maker is free software released under the GNU General Public License version 2 or any later version.
 Refer to [LICENSE](./LICENSE) for details.